Dodgers DH Shohei Ohtani and Mets SS Francisco Lindor were...

 The Mets have never had an MVP winner.
 Tom Seaver (1969), Keith Hernandez (1984) and Darryl Strawberry (1988) also finished second.

-When the competition was tighter, the argument for Lindor relied on his all-around game: strong offense (33 home runs, 91 RBIs, 29 stolen bases, .844 OPS) and strong defense at an important position, plus his serving as a leader for a team that evolved into one of the better stories in baseball by overcoming a horrendous start to make the postseason.
+When the competition was tighter, the argument for Lindor relied on his all-around game: strong offense (33 home runs, 91 RBIs, 29 stolen bases, .844 OPS) and strong defense at an important position.
+He also served as a leader for a team that evolved into one of the better stories in baseball by overcoming a horrendous start to make the postseason.

-The argument against Ohtani, similarly: He was limited to designated-hitter duty, unable to pitch (or play the field) because of major elbow surgery in late 2023.
+The argument against Ohtani, similarly: He was limited to designated hitter duty, unable to pitch (or play the field) because of his elbow surgery in late 2023.
 If he wasn’t playing half the game, how valuable could he be?
 No full-time DH had ever been named MVP.

-To David Stearns, the Mets’ president of baseball operations, an MVP “looks like the guy who runs out to shortstop every day at 7 o’clock,” he said in September.
+To Mets president of baseball operations David Stearns, an MVP “looks like the guy who runs out to shortstop every day at 7 o’clock,” he said in September.

 “It’s been an unbelievable season to watch,” Stearns said.
 “We’re getting to the point where we’re talking about perhaps the greatest individual position player season in the history of this franchise.